aquifer/aquifer-coder/README.md

 Running any of these commands will create a report that outlines any coding standards violations or linting errors in your codebase.
 A default set of eslint rules is provided, and the Drupal Coding Standards PHPCodesniffer rules are used.

 ## Configuration
-You might not want to use the eslint rules provided with this extension, or the Drupal Coding Standards.
-This extension provides two optional parameters:
+You might not want to use the eslint rules, Drupal Coding Standards, or other default configurations defined by this extension.
+In such cases, you can override the defaults using these examples:

 _in your `aquifer.json` file:_
 ```javascript